314otrek/314otrek/README.md

-- 👋 Hi, I’m @314otrek in real life as Peter
+- 👋 Hi, I’m @314otrek comonlly known as Longer
-- 👀 I’m interested fitness, technical analysis and Artificial Inteligence
+- 👀 I’m interested fitness, technical analysis and Artificial Intelligence
-- 🌱 I’m currently learning Spring, Spring boot, LLM and Python usage in AI
+- 🌱 I’m currently learning Spring, Spring boot, LLM and Python
 - 💞️ I'm looking for a new adventure in the world of technology